learn-co-curriculum/dsc-grouping-data-with-sql/README.md

-# Aggregate Functions with SQL
+# Grouping Data with SQL

+## Introduction

+In this section, you'll learn how to use aggregate functions in SQL.

 ## Objectives

+You will be able to:

 * Write queries with aggregate functions like `COUNT`, `MAX`, `MIN`, and `SUM`
 * Create an alias for the return value of an aggregate function
 * Use `GROUP BY` to sort the data sets returned by aggregate functions